bennyho94/Benny.github.io/README.md

 [nbviewer](http://nbviewer.jupyter.org/github/bennyho94/Benny.github.io/blob/main/Assignment_logistic_regression.ipynb)

 This notebook consists of 4 exercises of the following problems:
-- diabetes
+- Diabetes: predict whether a patient has diabetes or not
-- Human resources
+- Human resources: predict whether an employee is leaving the job soon or not
-- Star wars
+- Star wars: predict whether someone is a star wars fan or not
-- Humany activity
+- Humany activity: predict the activity of a person based on the smartphones information.

 The logistic regression algorithm has been applied for dealing with the problems.